 What are steroid injections?

-Steroid injections are widely used in the field of Podiatric medicine to treat a wide range of musculoskeletal disorders.
-The most commonly used steroid is methylprednisilone this is a corticosteroid medication used to relieve pain, swelling and inflammation.
-A steroid injection can be injected into or around a joint, tendon, ligament or used for clinical diagnostic purposes.
+Steroid injections are used in the field of Podiatric medicine to treat a wide range of musculoskeletal disorders.
+The most commonly used steroid is methylprednisilone, this is a corticosteroid medication used to relieve pain, swelling and inflammation.
+A steroid injection can be injected into or around a joint, tendon, or ligament, or used for clinical diagnostic purposes.

 The steroid is injected with local anaesthetic into the affected area to reduce inflammation, pain and discomfort.
 The effects of the injection work progressively over a six week period, although many patients feel the benefits of the injection straight away.
-The effectiveness of an injection would depend on a few factors how long the structure has been injured and the type of structure i.e ligament or tendon.
-The risks and benefits along with success rates of steroid injections vary depending on the structure being injected therefore this would be discussed with you, by one of our podiatry team in your consultation.
+The effectiveness of an injection would depend on a few factors: how long the structure has been injured, and the type of structure i.e ligament or tendon.
+The risks, benefits, and success rates of steroid injections vary, depending on the structure being injected.
+This would be discussed with you by your podiatrist at your consultation.

 Which conditions can steroid injections help with?

 Steroid injections can be useful in the treatment of the following conditions;

 - Morton’s Neuroma.

 - Hallux rigidus/limitus.

 - Sinus Tarsi syndrome.

 The substance “cortisone” which is injected, is produced naturally by the adrenal gland and has a strong anti-inflammatory effect on the body.
 The steroid injection works by suppressing the immune system locally which reduces any inflammation in the area, this in turn provides pain relief.